Mudassar Naaru

 Mudassar Mahmood Naaru (مدثر نارو) is a Pakistani journalist, poet and blogger.
 He has been missing since 2018.
+He was kidnapped by ISI in Pakistan.

 Disappearance and aftermath

-Mudassar was reported missing from the Balakot area of Khyber Pakhtunkhwa in 2018, had gone there with his wife Sadaf and six-month-old son Sachal for sightseeing.
+Mudassar was reported missing from the Balakot area of Khyber Pakhtunkhwa in 2018, where he had gone with his wife Sadaf and six-month-old son Sachal for sightseeing.

 In May 2021 Naro's wife Sadaf died of a heart attack.

-In December 2021, Prime Minister Imran Khan called on the family of the Mudassar Naro and directed the government officials to submit a detailed report on their whereabouts and disappearances.
+In December 2021, Naro's parents and son met then Prime Minister Imran Khan, who ordered the submission of detailed report on Naro's "whereabouts and on exactly what happened [to him]".